Telford & Wrekin Council maintains a list of buildings of local interest, often referred to as the local list.

 Please provide the information requested on the form to help us identify and assess your nominations against our adopted criteria.

-How can I comment on a building that is on the existing register?
+How can I comment on a building that is proposed to removed or added to the register?

-Please use the same online form if you wish to make comments on the current condition and suitability for inclusion of a building that is on the existing register
+Please use the same online form if you wish to make comments on the current condition and suitability for inclusion of a building that is now being proposed for inclusion or deletion from the register.